No Tags Found!

 How does it work and spread?

-The WannaCry program encrypts your files and demands payment in bitcoin in order to regain access.
+The WannaCry program encrypts your files and demands payment in bitcoin to regain access.

 Security experts warn there is no guarantee that access will be granted after payment.
 Some ransomware that encrypts files ups the stakes after a few days, demanding more money and threatening to delete files altogether.

-There are different variants of what happens: Other forms of ransomware execute programs that can lock your computer entirely, only showing a message to make payment in order to log in again.
-There are some that create pop-ups that are difficult or impossible to close, rendering the machine difficult or impossible to use.
+There are different variants of what happens: other forms of ransomware execute programs that can lock your computer entirely, only showing a message to make payment to log in again.
+Some create pop-ups that are difficult or impossible to close, rendering the machine difficult or impossible to use.

 Where has it spread?

-British based cyber researcher Chris Doman of AlienVault said the ransomware "looks to be targeting a wide range of countries", with initial evidence of infections in at least two dozen nations according to experts from three security firms.
+British-based cybersecurity researcher Chris Doman of AlienVault said the ransomware "looks to be targeting a wide range of countries," with initial evidence of infections in at least two dozen nations according to experts from three security firms.

-The broad based ransomware attack has appeared in at least eight Asian nations, a dozen countries in Europe, Turkey and the United Arab Emirates and Argentina and appears to be sweeping around the globe, researchers said.
+The broad-based ransomware attack has appeared in at least eight Asian nations, a dozen countries in Europe, Turkey, the United Arab Emirates, Argentina, and appears to be sweeping around the globe, researchers said.

 What is so special about WannaCry?